 \section{Threats to Validity}

-\textbf{External Validity.} TVR is specifically designed for DTC requirements, which are critical in the automotive domain, using a dataset from an industry partner.
-Since TVR relies on a retrieval-based approach to obtain prompt examples, its accuracy in practical applications may be affected by the quality of the retrieval database.
-However, the general principles of TVR should be widely applicable to many types of requirements in domains where traceability between high-level stakeholder requirements and system requirements is important.
+\textbf{External Validity.} TVR is specifically designed for DTC requirements critical to the automotive domain, using a dataset from an industry partner.
+Since TVR relies on a retrieval-based approach to obtain prompt examples, its accuracy in practical applications may be affected by the quality of the retrieval database. \nff{Furthermore, the dataset used in this study was collected from a single industrial automotive project.
+Although this dataset covers multiple DTC categories, four distinct variations in stakeholder requirements, and numerous domain-specific messages and signals, the observed results may not generalize to other projects, product lines, organizations, or domains with different requirements engineering practices and conventions.
+Future studies should evaluate TVR on additional industrial projects and product lines to further assess its generalizability.} Nevertheless, the general principles of TVR should be widely applicable to many types of requirements in domains where traceability between high-level stakeholder requirements and system requirements is important.